Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 Technical Elements

-• Flexible Grid System: Content adapts to different screen sizes
+• Flexible grid system: Layouts that adapt to different screen sizes

-• Touch-Friendly Navigation: Buttons sized for finger taps
+• Touch-friendly navigation: Buttons and links sized for finger taps

 User Experience Factors